Skip to main content

 Now we can add relationship tuples indicating that a certain user is blocked from editing a document.

 Now that we can mark users as blocked from editing documents, we need to support denying the editor relationship when a user is blocked.
-We do that by modifying the relation definition of editor, and making use of the the exclusion operator to exclude the set of blocked users, as we can see here:
+We do that by modifying the relation definition of editor, and making use of the exclusion operator to exclude the set of blocked users, as we can see here:

 model